-Making it easier for Kids to Manage Friendships in 2017
+Making it easier for Kids to Manage Friendships

 Dr Kimberley O’Brien has prepared a Podcast as part of an interview to a local Magazine on how to help children manage friendships during 2017.
 Enjoy the podcast and read the transcript below.